Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Methods. Kondo - exchange interaction and LCAO method incorporated in the BCS theory

 If the comparison between ARPES data and \textit{ab initio} band calculation requires more significant renormalization, that will lead to increase of the effective masses and decrease of the $J_{sd}$ exchange amplitude.
-In the introduction we state that electron band theory is well-applicable to the cuprates.
-But this is an oversimplification since for highly correlated heavy fermion systems, band theory using the Local Density Approximation (LDA) e. g. the Wien2K code, gives a good description of the shape of the Fermi surface.
-This is summarized in the textbook on the Kondo effect by Hewson~\cite{Hewson:93} for example; see also there intensive discussions on \emph{s-d} model.
-But it is well-known LDA does not account correctly for the Fermi velocities or effective masses.
-For example, for the single layer compound Tl$_2$Ba$_2$CuO$_{6+\delta}$ (Tl:2201) where quantum oscillations from a large Fermi surface are observed, the value of effective mass $m_\mathrm{eff}$ is 3 times bigger that predicted by LDA theory, see page 12 in the article entitled ``A detailed de Haas-van Alphen effect study of the overdopedcuprate Tl$_2$Ba$_2$CuO$_{6+\delta}$’’ by Rourke et al ~\cite{Rourke:10}.
-For this material there is a simple LCAO approximation for the 3 dimensional Fermi surface~\cite{MishStoev:10,PhysScr}.
-Also a summary of specific heat and static susceptibility data for other cuprates in a paper by J.R.~Cooper, ``Pseudogap in hole-doped cuprates: Possible insights from the Kondo effect’’~\cite{Cooper:22}, gives similar values of $m^*$ and a Wilson ratio of approximately $R_w\approx 1.3 $.
-For an extended discussion of the importance of $R_w$ see the cite above monograph by Hewson~\cite{Hewson:93}.
+In the introduction we stated that the electron band theory is well-applicable to the cuprates.
+But this is an oversimplification, since for highly correlated heavy fermion systems, band theory using the Local Density Approximation (LDA) e. g. the Wien2K code gives a good description of the shape of the Fermi surface.
+For a review the interested reader may consult Ref. \cite{Hewson:93} containing extensive discussions on the \emph{s-d} model.
+On the other hand, it is well-known that LDA does not account correctly for the Fermi velocities or effective masses.
+For example, for the single layer compound Tl$_2$Ba$_2$CuO$_{6+\delta}$ (Tl:2201) where quantum oscillations from a large Fermi surface are observed, the value of the effective mass $m_\mathrm{eff}$ is 3 times larger than the predicted by LDA theory \cite{Rourke:10}.
+For the material Tl$_2$Ba$_2$CuO$_{6+\delta}$ there is a simple LCAO approximation for 3D Fermi surface~\cite{MishStoev:10,PhysScr}.
+Moreover, results the specific heat and the static susceptibility data for other cuprates Ref.~\cite{Cooper:22}, gives similar values of $m^*$ and a Wilson ratio of approximately $R_w\approx 1.3 $.
+For an extended discussion of the importance of $R_w$ see Ref.~\cite{Hewson:93}.